doug65536/lrumap/README.md

 ### `mapNewest(callback, thisArg)`

-Returns array of values returned by the provided callback.
+Returns an array of values returned by the provided callback.

 The callback is called once for each item, in order, starting at the newest (most recently used) item.